High Watch: Taylor Swift

-In 2013, American singer-songwriter Taylor Swift purchased High Watch, for US$17.75 million.
-From 2013 to 2017, Swift received widespread press coverage for hosting American Independence Day parties on the estate, featuring numerous celebrity guests and lavish decorations often depicted on Instagram.
-Cosmpolitan compared the parties to "legendary parties in the history of United States", such as the Met Gala and the Vanity Fair Oscars party, and called it one of the most exclusive invites in the US.
-Her 2016 party received much attention as her then-boyfriend, actor Tom Hiddleston, was seen wearing an "I (Heart) T.S" shirt.
-The parties attracted controversy from local Watch Hill residents, who complained about the influx of paparazzi into Watch Hill and the unsolicited attention Swift brings to the community.
-Other attendees included Emma Stone, Andrew Garfield, Ingrid Michaelson, Gigi Hadid, Martha Hunt, Nick Jonas, Joe Jonas, the Haim sisters, Serayah, Calvin Harris, Blake Lively, Ryan Reynolds, Ruby Rose, Karlie Kloss, Cara Delevingne, St. Vincent, Rachel Platten, Uzo Aduba, Ed Sheeran, and Halston Sage.
+In 2013 American singer-songwriter Taylor Swift purchased High Watch for US$17.75 million.
+From 2013 to 2016 she received widespread press coverage for hosting annual American Independence Day parties on the estate, featuring numerous celebrity guests and lavish decorations often depicted on Instagram.
+Cosmopolitan compared the parties to "legendary parties in the history of United States", such as the Met Gala and the Vanity Fair Oscars party, and called it one of the most exclusive invitations in the U.S. Vanity Fair opined, "few annual celebrity-hosted gatherings are surrounded by as much outsized mythos as Taylor Swift's Fourth of July party".
+The parties attracted controversy from local residents, who complained about the influx of paparazzi into Watch Hill and the unsolicited attention that Swift brings to the community.
+The parties were not held from 2017 to 2022.
+Although Swift did not disclose why, media outlets cited her stepping out of the spotlight and the presidency of Donald Trump as reasons.
+She resumed the tradition in 2023.
+A "star-studded" party Swift hosted at the house on August 24, 2024, drew extensive coverage.